 To further its goal of Indigenization on campus, UCalgary owns two teepees for pedagogy and ceremony.

 The teepee designs were gifted by Piikuni Elder Reg Crowshoe, and were painted on to the teepees by students, faculty, staff, volunteers and community members at Campfire Chats, on June 21, National Indigenous Peoples Day, June 21, 2018.

 Interested in using a teepee for teaching, learning or ceremony?
-Contact Pamela Beebe, Indigenous Cultural Education and Protocol Specialist.
+Contact Elissa Twoyoungmen, Indigenous Cultural Education and Protocol Specialist.

 In 2018, Bearspaw Elder Rod Hunter gifted UCalgary with an honour song called Honour our Elders, which was recorded with his drum group Eya-Hey Nakoda.
 The honour song is preformed or played at all at major institutional events and at convocation.

 Upon request, the Indigenous Engagement team is able to organize workshops with Rod Hunter, or another one of the traditional knowledge keepers or affiliates, to teach the honour song to members of the campus community.